 - Use plain English, without jargon

-People have high expectations when it comes to software documentation and it can often be the deciding factor when purchasing an application.
+People have high expectations when it comes to documentation and it can often be the deciding factor when purchasing software.

 - Add credibility to products